adlnet/xAPI-Spec/xAPI.md

 The following requirements reiterate especially important requirements already included elsewhere, to emphasize, clarify, and provide implementation guidance.

+* Activity Providers SHOULD look for and use established, widely adopted activity types as URI fragments (sometimes called relative URLs) are not valid URIs.
 * Values requiring IRIs MUST be sent with valid IRIs.
 	* Please use a library to construct them instead of string concatenation.
 Complete IRI validation is extremely difficult, so much of the burden for ensuring data portability is on the client.
 * For similar reasons, keys of language maps MUST be sent with valid RFC 5646 language tags.

 With regard to the LRS...